la2050/archive/_projects/2015/sequoyah-high-school.md

     Action Institute;Neela Rajendra, Claremont McKenna Kravis Leadership Institute;Cynthia Willard, Echoing Green.
 These partners will not receive any portion of the grant.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    The establishment of the high school will require seed funding of $850,000 by fall 2016.
-Total commitments of $720,000 have been raised to date.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Please see the budget linked here.\r\n\r\nhttps://drive.google.com/a/sequoyahschool.org/file/d/0B1gSTVkVXmH4WXFZSXlfZ3c5WjV6WGloaWR4RGhfeFNhTGZv/view?usp=sharing"
   How do you plan to scale the success of your proposal?: >-
     Although Sequoyah is a relatively small independent school, the school's leadership intends to amplify the school's influence through partnerships